 The benchmark for the investment performance of APIF Money Market Sub Fund shall be the return of the index (as stated above) less 150 basis points.

 Policies for valuing portfolios, calculating performance, and preparing compliant presentations is available on request.

-a) The Finance Act, 2008 had introduced an amendment to the Workers' Welfare Fund Ordinance, 1971 (WWF Ordinance) as a result of which it was construed that all Collective Investment
+a) The Finance Act, 2008 had introduced an amendment to the

 APIF Money Market Sub Fund Composite